How to Include Cost of Goods Sold on a Business Tax Return

 Cost of goods sold (COGS) is a calculation of the value of a company's inventory, both that which has already been sold and that which remains to be sold.

 COGS is shown in a similar way on each type of business tax return.
-On each return, cost of goods sold is a reduction in business income, so the higher you can legitimately make cost of goods sold, the less income you will have to pay taxes on.
+Cost of goods sold is a reduction in business income so the higher your cost of goods sold, the less income you'll have left to pay taxes on.

 Calculating Cost of Goods Sold

-- Form 1120 U.S. Corporation Income Tax Return: Form 1120-S is used to calculate the net income (profit or loss) of a corporation.
-The result of the calculation of cost of goods sold is shown on Line 2 of Part I - Income.
-The COGS calculation is
+Form 1120 is the U.S. corporation income tax return.
+Form 1120-S is used to calculate the net income, profit or loss, of all incorporated businesses.
+The result of the calculation of cost of goods sold is shown on line 2 of Part I under "Income."

 Doing the Cost of Goods Sold Calculation Yourself

-If you have a very simple business, and the COGS calculation is fairly simple, you may be able to do it yourself.
-The most difficult part may be the inventory valuation method (LIFO, FIFO, actual, or average), which can be quite complicated.
+If you have a very simple business and the COGS calculation is fairly straightforward, you might be able to do this yourself.
+The most difficult part is typically the inventory valuation method—LIFO, FIFO, actual, or average—which can be quite complicated.